Adios-official/SMSV2_TF_GCP/CE with Public SLO IP/README.md

-# CE with Public IP Assignment and No NAT
+# Customer Edge (CE) with Public IP Assignment and No NAT

 ## Overview